 You may be wondering, “why is the price tag of the car higher than what I should pay for a new car?”
 Many dealerships add charges to their vehicle price to offset expenses such as advertising or floor plan fees.
 What many buyers do not know is that dealerships often receive income from manufacturers if they meet sales goals; this is given to the dealership in the form of incentives.
 These charges are not found on the dealer invoice price and should not be passed on to the consumer.

-Getting a great deal simply means that the dealership made a profit, and during the car-buying process, the dealer was fair with his offer and you were given good service.
+Getting a great deal means that the dealership made a profit, and during the car-buying process, the dealer was fair with his offer and you were given excellent service.

 Here’s a scenario of what we’re talking about.